-In addition, long-term exposure to air pollution has been linked to certain types of cancer and damage to the immune, neurological, reproductive, and respiratory systems.
+In addition, long-term exposure to air pollution can cause cancer and damage to the immune, neurological, reproductive, and respiratory systems.
+In extreme cases, it can even cause death.

-Some groups of people are especially sensitive to common air pollutants such as particulates and ground-level ozone.
+Some groups of people are especially sensitive to common air pollutants such as particulates and groundlevel ozone.
 Sensitive populations include children, older adults, people who are active outdoors, and people with heart or lung diseases, such as asthma.
-Because air emission increases would be less than significant, it is anticipated that the Tinian clinic would have adequate staffing to handle air quality-related illnesses; therefore, less than significant impacts would be anticipated as a result of emissions from construction and training activities.
+It is anticipated that the Tinian clinic would have adequate staffing to handle a potential increase in air quality-related illnesses; therefore, less than significant impacts would be anticipated as a result of increased emissions from construction and training activities.